ritakuo/MovieRecommender/README.md

 # Netflix Movie Recommender
-- The Netflix Prize was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films
+[Netflix Prize data | Kaggle](https://www.kaggle.com/netflix-inc/netflix-prize-data/version/1#README) was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films

 ## tl&dr
 - In this project, we calculate one person's rating for one movie he has not seem and make recommendation for top N movies for him.